Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 * When two new repositories get deployed at the same time, you run into the fact that the user-code ConfigMap cannot be uploaded in the first step because Kubernetes demands that you provide the _latest applied configuration_ when doing an update.
 If it doesn't match, the upload fails.
 This is perfect, we do not want to overwrite an earlier deployment.
 You can optionally build in a retry that starts over with pulling the ConfigMap again.
 * The process, unfortunately, still requires a restart of the system.
 This is unavoidable.
 The daemon terminates, then restarts, and it might cause a short interuption.
 Note that this will also happen if you add a respository "manually".

+### How to deploy from scratch

+The above does not yet cover how we are able to deploy the Dagster system _and user code_ completely from scratch (for in case somebody accidently deletes the `dagster` namespace - it actually happened).

+The key to this is that we version both the `dagster-user-code-values-yaml` and `dagster-workspace-yaml` as a final step to the flow described above.
+Whenever we redeploy Dagster we pull the latest versions and use them to compile both the `values.yaml` files from it.

+Note that the Dagster state and run logs are saved in a Postgres database.
+By default Dagster manages this for you, but I'd recommend managing this yourself so it's separated from the Dagster deployment itself.

+### Clean up old repositories

+The steps are the same.
+We have a script in place that removes at least the staging environments for closed or stale PRs.
+The same script can delete a repository based on a given repository name.

 ## Conclusion

+Dagster is an incredibly powerful tool that enabled us to build complex data pipelines with much ease.
+Having streamlined the CI/CD pipeline for user code respositories enabled us to migrate to very quickly and saves us loads of time on a daily basis.
+Still we are very much looking forward to the moment Dagster releases a version which makes this article obsolete.